We returning to our full operating hours!

 Social distancing in centre

-A safe distance of 1.5 metres between people will be required throughout the centre and within programs.
-All spaces within the centre have been measured and 4 metres squared restrictions per space will be enforced.
+A safe distance of 1.5 metres between people will be required throughout the centre and programs.
+All spaces within the centre have been measured and 4 metres squared occupancy restrictions per space will be enforced.
 Staff and visitors will be counted as they enter and exit spaces, and some seats and equipment have been removed to ensure social distancing is possible.

 Please remember that we must all play our part in helping stop the spread of COVID-19.
 If a visitor does not follow our COVID-safe practices, including social distancing requirements, they may politely be asked to leave the facility by a staff member.

 When you arrive at the facility, the first thing you will notice is hand sanitiser at all entry and exit points, with the expectation that everyone (staff and visitors) sanitise their hands before entering.
 Hand sanitiser will be available throughout the centre and in bathrooms.